 Many people just gave up on having their skylights covered and just let them stay open at all times while putting up with the excessive heat in their homes in the summer and extra cold air in the winter.
 The bright sunlight and its UV rays beaming in on furniture will also fade all of your home furnishings as well as increase your heating and cooling costs all year round.
 It can get expensive to replace faded carpets, furniture and other types of flooring before their lifespan.
 Newer versions are on the market to choose from so you can find a solution that is truly innovative and easy to use.

 Meet the New School Skylight Covers

 Newer model skylight window coverings are available in motorized window treatments.
 These models are a great solution to all of your lighting needs associated with skylights.
 You can enjoy the natural lighting, adjust the heat level inside your space and also adjust your view to the great outdoors all with the push of a button.
 Motorized window coverings can operate by a wall switch, from a remote control or from any device that you place an app on, such as a smartphone, tablet or computer.
-You can even program your skylight covers to automatically open or close, fully or partially at pre set times.
+You can click here now to learn ways to program your skylight covers to automatically open or close, fully or partially at pre set times.
 You will likely not even realize that the shades are moving because the mechanism is very quiet and fluid.

 A Vast Array of Skylight Covering Choices